4GeeksAcademy/machine-learning-content/02-stats/calculus.es.md

 ---
 description: >-
-  Learn the essentials of calculus, including derivatives and integrals, and discover how they power machine learning.
+  Master the essentials of calculus, including derivatives and integrals, and see how they drive machine learning.
 Click to deepen your understanding!
 ---
 ## Cálculo